 In the two-pipe system, the well pumps in combination with the valves in the injection wells maintain an equal pressure in the warm and chilled groundwater loop.
 Each building has its own pump to take water from the chilled water loop and return it to the warm water loop and vice versa (active building connection).
-The flow rates of the building connection pumps are controlled by the temperature of the return water, see Figure 3.9.
-In this example schematic the building is taking water from the chilled water pipe and returning it to the warm water pipe at a minimum temperature of 15 °C. It is important that this preset temperature condition is met, because a neighboring building might be taking water from the warm water pipe at the same time and the minimum supply temperature has to be guaranteed by the energy supply entity.
+The flow rates of the building connection pumps are controlled by the temperature of the return water, see Figure 3.10.
+In this example schematic the building is taking water from the chilled water pipe and returning it to the warm water pipe at a minimum temperature of e.g. 15 °C (a minimum return temperature that can be met in a building with many air handling units).
+It is important that this pre-set temperature condition is met, because a neighboring building might be taking water from the warm water pipe at the same time and the minimum supply temperature has to be guaranteed by the energy supply entity.

-Figure 3.10: Active building connection (IFTech)
+Figure 3.10: Active building connection (IF Technology)